vdclab/vdclab-wiki/SynMap.md

 ## Notes from Users
 - This tool is part of a bigger plateform of tools.
 - Some additional analysis options for advanced searches.
+- Great to find rearrangments in closely related genomes.

 ## Ease of use
 - Choose your two genomes from the list provide (start by typing).